iso1983/SSTI-Automation-demo-/README.md

 # SSTI-Automation-demo-

-This code test for server side template injections on query parameters found vi gau , if target does not filter input like { } and uses some template engines,it will find out.
+This code tests for server side template injections on query parameters found vi gau , if target does not filter input like { } and uses some template engines,it will find out.

+This is just a demo , Improved it a lot for the last 3 days but can not reveal the code.